colinaut/custom-flex-posts/readme.txt

 == Changelog ==

-= 1.0.0 =
+= 1.3.0 =
-* Changed to be titled Custom Post types and not interfer with original plugin
+* Changed from Flex Posts to be titled Custom Post types and not interfer with original plugin
-* Upgraded to allow for custom post types
+* Upgraded to allow for custom post types with selector in inspector controls

 == Upgrade Notice ==